gornskew/lisply-mcp/README.md

-This adapter (also known as a "wrapper," or "MCP wrapper") connects [MCP-capable](https://modelcontextprotocol.org) AI Agents, referred to here as MCP Clients, such as [Claude Desktop](https://www.anthropic.com/claude), to Lisp-speaking backend servers, to facilitate direct AI-assisted symbolic programming.
-For this project, we have coined the term _Lisply_ to refer to a lightweight protocol which any Lisp or Lisp-like system can implement for compatibility with this Lisply-MCP adapter.
+This adapter (also known as a "wrapper," or "MCP wrapper") connects [MCP-capable](https://modelcontextprotocol.org) AI Agents, referred to here as MCP Clients, such as [ClaudeDesktop](https://www.anthropic.com/claude), to Lisp-speaking backend servers, to facilitate direct AI-assisted symbolic programming. *For this project we have coined the term "Lisply" to refer to a lightweightprotocol which any Lisp or Lisp-like system can implementfor compatibility with this Lisply-MCP adapter.

 If you configure this adapter without specifying a backend container image name (or host/port for a remote Lisply service), then by